marta-rakowska/dareit-cloud-challenge/task_8/README.md

 ## Solution:

-You can find the source code of the task here: https://github.com/marta-rakowska/dareit-task-8-terraform.
+You can find the source code of the task [here](https://github.com/marta-rakowska/dareit-cloud-challenge-task-8).

 ## Build status: